FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 Labs are due on Mondays.
 Make sure this page is linked to on your main class hub page.

-**Decided to keep the sections intact as I still refer to some of them to remember the python commands.
-Will consider deleting as I work on part 2**

 ## Part A.
 ### Connect to your Pi
 Just like you did in the lab prep, ssh on to your pi.
 Once you get there, create a Python environment by typing the following commands.